FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 2/19/2021 - Fixed New Configurations for Autonomous Values for the Robot Rebuild from 2/12 - 2/19.
 Also, Made Minor Improvements to Intake and Wobble Goal Controls.

 - 2/21/2021 - Fixed Flywheel Revving Issues with New REV FLywheel and 6mm Compression for Optimal Performance.
 Also, Changed FLywheel Speed Controls in Autonomous and TeleOp to Match New Flywheel Design.
+Also, Changed Auto to Comply with Rule G10 About Robot Contact.